-CMS Business School, Jain University, conducts panel discussion on "Latest trends in training and development and the outcome of it translating to the business objectives."29 February 2016
+CMS Business School, Jain (Deemed-to-be University), conducts panel discussion on "Latest trends in training and development and the outcome of it translating to the business objectives."29 February 2016

-On 27 February 2016, the CMS Business School, Jain University, held a panel discussion on “Latest trends in training and development and the outcome of it translating to the business objective.”
+On 27 February 2016, the CMS Business School, Jain (Deemed-to-be University), held a panel discussion on “Latest trends in training and development and the outcome of it translating to the business objective.”
 Eminent dignitaries like Ms. Abhipsha Mishra, Behavioral Competency Lead, L&T Infotech; Maj.
-Jacob Kurian, Head of Human Resources at Fujitsu India; Ms. Soma Pandey, Director of HR at Randstad India; and Ms. Nayana Martin, Manager – L&D, at CareerNet Technologies, chaired the panel, which was moderated by Ms. Preeja Sreedhar, Faculty HR area, CMS Business School, Jain University.
+Jacob Kurian, Head of Human Resources at Fujitsu India; Ms. Soma Pandey, Director of HR at Randstad India; and Ms. Nayana Martin, Manager – L&D, at CareerNet Technologies, chaired the panel, which was moderated by Ms. Preeja Sreedhar, Faculty HR area, CMS Business School, Jain (Deemed-to-be University).

 The moderator kick started the session by asking a few questions like:

 - How important is learning and development?

 - Is there a need to coach and scale the workforce?
 And

 - Is there a requirement for creating an elevating experience to the customers?